dotnet/standard/docs/faq.md

 There is nothing language specific about .NET Standard.
-From a language view point, the only tie-in to .NET Standard are the language-specific runtime APIs (e.g. `Mirosoft.CSharp`, `Microsoft.VisualBasic`, `FSharp.Core` etc) and the project templates that allow you to target .NET Standard.
+From a language view point, the only tie-in to .NET Standard are the language-specific runtime APIs (for example `Mirosoft.CSharp`, `Microsoft.VisualBasic`, `FSharp.Core` etc.) and the project templates that allow you to target .NET Standard.

 We don't plan to add any language-specific runtime APIs to .NET Standard.
 The expectation is that they sit on top of .NET Standard and are referenced as